CloudLabsAI-Azure/Deep-Learning-with-JupyterHub/Gettingstarted.md

    ![Explore Lab Resources](./Images/7.png)

-5. To run the notebook files, navigate to the code area and click on **Run** icon as shown below.
+5. To run a notebook, simply click on the notebook file you want to open, and it will open in a new tab within JupyterLab.
+You can then use the "Run" icon (typically a play button) within the notebook interface to execute code cells.

     ![Explore Lab Resources](./Images/8.png)